 - inform users about the level of progress;

-- become a nice design feature that will distinguish your product among others.
+- become a nice design feature that will distinguish your product from others.

 Here’s an apple that turns into a location icon that can’t help get one’s eyes off it.
 This a preloader is applicable for restaurant apps.
 It is supposed to warm visitors up before they access the content of an app.